 Salary and Benefits

 As a full-time TFA teacher, you are entitled to medical benefits through your school or district.
 Plans and costs vary, depending on where you teach.
-Read more on salary and benefits as a corps member, plus take a look at details on the cost of living in Mississippi and Arkansas.
+Read more on the cost of living in Mississippi and Arkansas.

 You may also be eligible for additional financial incentives exclusively available to TFA corps members.
 Learn more about financial aid, including transitional funding packages.